FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_06.md

 ----

-# Approaches to adjust for population stratification
+# Approaches to Adjust for Population Stratification

 - Genomic Control
 - Clustering approaches